pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

     If no local configuration is present for the IP subnet, the proxy may generate a unique label and use that for the subdomain by appending a common domain name.
 One such algorithm is to take the network form of an IPv4 subnet without a prefix length (host portion all zeros) and convert it to hexidecimal.
 This will give a 8 character unique string to use as a subdomain label.

+## Domain name discovery

+The base domain name to use for each subdomain also has to be discovered on a per IP subnet basis.
+In most cases, the domain name will be the same for all IP subnets because they are all contained in a single administrative domain.
+However, this is not required and a proxy administrator may need to span multiple administrative boundaries requiring different domain names on different IP subnets (and therefore, subdomains).

+There is not a direct query to discover a separate domain name but the domain name is included with the subdomain in the response to the PTR query above in {{subdomain}}.
+If the PTR query returns an empty response, then the domain name can be obtained from local proxy configuration and if no domain name is specified there, the default domain for the host should be used.

 ## Client service discovery